mjll-codes/learning-tracker/learning-logs/2021-October.md

       updateRecords(recordCollection, 5439, 'artist', 'ABBA');  </pre></code>
   - Did further research on loop recursion: good for when you don't know how many of something there are.
 Watched [Best Javascript Recursion Explanation on YouTube](https://www.youtube.com/watch?v=LteNqj4DFD8) on YouTube, who explained it well.
 I understoof how it worked on his example, but not how it works with mine - will go over with TL.
 - Continued JavaScript Algorithms and Data Structures
-    - XX% into Basic Javascript
+    - 95% into Basic Javascript

 - Mistake tracker:
 Subject | Mistake